FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 - Change the default password of a running container
     - Access the container's shell using: `docker exec -it [container name] bash`
     - Execute: `echo "root:FactoryTalkOptix" | chpasswd`, here you can replace `FactoryTalkOptix` with any valid password you wish

+#### I can't download the application, all I see is "wrong username or password"

+- Make sure the container is up and running
+- Make sure the port 49100/TCP was exposed
+- Make sure the container is reachable
+- Make sure the proper user and password were used (default user is `root` and the password is `FactoryTalkOptix`)

+#### The license is not recognized by the FactoryTalk® Optix™ Application

+- Make sure the license is marked as "Available" in FactoryTalk® Hub
+- Make sure FactoryTalk® Optix™ version 1.4.0.450 or later was used
+    - Every FactoryTalk® Optix™ version comes with a specific UpdateServer version
+    - Make sure the right UpdateServer version was used